dockstore/dockstore/README.md

     # instead of
     mvn clean install

-If you maven build in the root directory this will build not only the web service but the client tool:
+If you maven build in the root directory this will build all modules:

     mvn clean install
     # or
     mvn clean install -Punit-tests

+Consider the following if you need to build a specific version (such as in preparation for creating a tag for a release):

+    mvnw clean install  -Dchangelist=.0-beta.5 #or whatever version you need

 If you're running tests on CircleCI (or otherwise have access to the confidential data bundle) Run them via: